-A range of different types of grants are available for larger International Global Grant projects with budgets of $30,000 or more to smaller District Grants of £500 upwards, often for local community projects here in our local area.
-Key to all these projects is that Rotarians are actively involved in the projects, using their skills to help others and making a difference.
+A range of different types of grants are available for larger International Global Grant projects with budgets of $30,000 or more and smaller District Grants of £500 upwards, often for local community projects here in our local area.
+Key to all these projects is that Rotarians are actively involved in the projects, using their skills to help others and make a difference.

 What does The Rotary Foundation do?

 We are committed to service for communities throughout the world.

 Many Rotarians have vocational skills that they can use to support humanitarian and educational projects that help to make their communities better places to live in.
 The Rotary Foundation harnesses the potential of this worldwide organisation by helping clubs to undertake humanitarian and educational work.

 Our Foundation has three main areas of activity across 7 areas of focus:

 · To eradicate Polio worldwide